arpa2/libarpa2service/doc/design/a2idacl-intro.md

 ## Anatomy of an A2ID

-An A2ID is separated into two logical parts, the /localpart/ and the /domain/.
+An A2ID is separated into two logical parts, the *localpart* and the *domain*.
 The localpart is subdivided into one or more segments separated by a plus character.
 A domain consists of labels separated by a dot.
 Both a SERVICE and a GENERIC A2ID have a localpart and a domain name.
 A DOMAINONLY A2ID has no